Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6Ow19L00bDc.md

 ### Transcript

-> how's update 5 coming along any new structures, yeah i think there will be new structures but it's coming along nicely but not a lot is happening right because it's, it's it's vacation yeah
+> how's update 5 coming along any new structures, yeah I think there will be new structures but it's coming along nicely but not a lot is happening right because it's, it's it's vacation yeah